Tealeaf iOS SDK public API reference

 level:(kTLFMonitoringLevelType)level;

-values | More data items that are associated with the event. |
+values | Optional | More data items that are associated with the event |

-Declared in TLFCustomEvent.h
+Declared in TLFCustomEvent.h. kTLFMonitoringLevelType

-is declared in TLFPublicDefinitions.h
+is declared in TLFPublicDefinitions.h.

 Log screen layout for iOS mobile app session replay

 Replay logging can be automatic, manual, or a combination of the two.
-To enable automatic layout logging find LogViewLayoutOnScreenTransition
+Automatic layout logging is enabled by default.
+This automatically logs a view controller when the view controller's viewDidAppear:(BOOL)animated

 method is called.